Senate passes Trump’s big tax and spending cuts bill as Vance breaks a 50-50 tie

 An analysis from the nonpartisan Congressional Budget Office found 11.8 million more Americans would become uninsured by 2034 if the bill became law.
 The CBO said the package would increase the deficit by nearly $3.3 trillion over the decade.

 Pressure built from all sides.
-Billionaire Elon Musk said those who voted for the package should “hang their head in shame” and warned he would campaign against them.
-But Trump had also lashed out against the GOP holdouts including Tillis, who abruptly announced his own decision over the weekend not to seek reelection.
+Billionaire Elon Musk said anyone who voted for the package should “hang their head in shame” and warned he would campaign against them.
+But Trump had also lashed out against the GOP holdouts, including Tillis, who abruptly announced his own decision over the weekend not to seek reelection.

 Senators insist on changes